Sustainable Food Policy

 We aim to:

-- maintain standards of the Soil Association Bronze award and work towards Silver and Gold Standards;
+- Maintain standards of the Soil Association Bronze award and work towards Silver and Gold Standards

-- continue promotion of Fairtrade products as part of Food for Life;
+- Continue promotion of Fairtrade products as part of Food for Life

-- achieve higher reduction in CO2 generation from our food business by incorporating the five principles of Cool Food Pro;
+- Achieve higher reduction in CO2 generation from our food business by incorporating the five principles of Cool Food Pro

-- create a more positive social & environmental impact by engaging our customers to care for the planet and its people by planting more trees with the help of our partnership with Carma Earth;
+- Create a more positive social & environmental impact by engaging our customers to care for the planet and its people by planting more trees with the help of our partnership with Carma Earth

-- constantly look for new initiatives to reduce waste, and re-use/ recycle more and minimise the impact of waste on the environment;
+- Constantly look for new initiatives to reduce waste, and re-use/ recycle more and minimise the impact of waste on the environment

-- help the University better its sustainability credentials and goals.
+- Help the University better its sustainability credentials and goals

 Procurement

-We currently use the services of Pelican Procurement.
+The University were using Pelican Procurement / Avendra International till January 2026.
 They are a supply chain specialist with over 30 years of knowledge within the food service and catering sector.
-Pelican are committed to sustainable procurement.
 Click here for more details.
-The University reviews its procurement partners every few years and is closely aligned to TUCO.
-Click here for more details.
+The University has returning to purchasing via TUCO from February 2026.The University reviews its procurement partners and suppliers every few years and with TUCO suppliers is continuing its sustainable goals Click here for more details.

 Sustainable and ethical procurement are embedded into the supply tendering criteria.
 We are also committed to ensuring that there is no modern slavery or human trafficking in the supply chains or in any part of the business.
 The service also supports the work and various catering related projects run by the Bakhita Centre for research on slavery, exploitation & abuse.
 TUCO is also committed to improving practices to combat trafficking and slavery.
 Click here for more details of the TUCO statement.

-- catering and bar services use nominated suppliers from within the approved Pelican / TUCO purchasing supplier network;
+- Catering and Bar services use nominated suppliers from within the approved Pelican / TUCO purchasing supplier network.

-- catering services serve MSC (Marine Stewardship Council) certified sustainable fish.
+- Catering services serve MSC (Marine Stewardship council) certified sustainable fish

 Soil Association Food for Life